Rdex for Java

 To create a new card, click on the "New" button, press <Ctrl+N> (use ⌘ instead of Ctrl for all shortcuts on the Mac), or select "Card/New Card" from the menu.
 Just copy <Ctrl+C> and paste <Ctrl+V> text into the card.
 If you want to make the "List View" function meaningful, use the first line of the card as a title.

-To find a card, type a string in the Search box and press <Enter>.
-Search strings are not case sensitive.
+To find a card, type the text you want to search for into the Search box and press <Enter>.
+Search text is not case sensitive.
 Press <Enter> again to find the next occurrence or <Shift-Enter> to find the previous one.
-If the search string is blank, you simply jump to the next (or previous) card.
-You can also search for the next occurrence of a string by selecting it with the mouse and pressing <Ctrl+F>.
+If the Search box is empty, you simply jump to the next (or previous) card.
+You can also search for the next occurrence of some text by selecting it with the mouse and pressing <Ctrl+F>.

-"Card/List View", <Alt+Enter> or <Ctrl+Enter> will list the first line of all cards containing the search string.
+"Card/List View", <Alt+Enter> or <Ctrl+Enter> will list the first line of all cards containing the text in the Search box.
 "Card/List All Cards", <Ctrl+L> or the clipboard button will list the first line of all cards.
 Select the desired card by clicking on it or use the arrow keys and press <Enter>.
 "Card/Copy List" or <Ctrl+Shift+L> will copy the list to the system clipboard.

 Double click on a web link or an email address and Rdex will bring up the link in the default browser or bring up the address in the default email client.
 This behavior can be enabled/disabled in the Options menu.